-Under the No Action Alternative, the applicant would not receive federal funding to purchase equipment, construct new greenhouses, install cisterns, a new generator, and fence.
+Under the No Action Alternative, the applicant would not receive federal funding to purchase equipment and construct a new greenhouse.
 Consequently, the applicant may not be able to recover and continue agricultural production.
 Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the project would exceed the benefits.